Triplany/VAL_protocol/DEVELOPMENT.md

 ## Tests

 - Unit tests live under `unit_tests/` and are registered with CTest.
 Suites cover send/receive, policy behaviors, and corruption/recovery scenarios.
 Artifacts are placed under the build tree.
+ - The Windows test harness suppresses system error dialogs and uses a deterministic in‑memory duplex transport with optional jitter/fragmentation/reordering.
+A watchdog guard aborts hung tests.

 ## Internal notes & invariants